 When To Use A Sew Fabric Finish?

 There are plenty of times you can use a sewn fabric finish.
-The most common use for this technique is on clothing since the friction and movement often causes unraveling, fraying garments in time no matter how careful we try to be when sewing them up from beginning to end.
+The most common use for this technique is on clothing since the friction and movement often cause unraveling, and fraying garments in time no matter how careful we try to be when sewing them up from beginning to end.

 It may look bulky or messy depending upon what style your garment has; however with some work it’s not impossible to make sure there are hidden seams that will take away any bulkiness while maintaining an elegant appearance by keeping things tidy underneath instead!